Elementary | Daily Do

 Summer has officially arrived!
 Time to grab a ball and head out into the yard, playground, or park to play.
-Kicking, catching, and throwing balls can be a lot of fun with family and friends, but did you know these activities can also help young children learn science?
+Kicking, catching, and throwing balls with family and friends can be a lot of fun, but did you know these activities can also help young children learn science?

 After you've been playing the game for a little while, say to your students, "Wow!
 We've moved the ball in so many different ways!
 Let's play a little longer.
 What are different ways you notice the ball moving?
 What do you wonder?"
 Continue the game.

 Bring all the students together.
 Ask, "What are some of the ways the ball moved while we were playing the game?"
 Ask students to turn to a partner and tell them what they noticed.
-As you walk from pair to pair, help ensure both partners are taking turns talking.
-You might also ask probing questions like:
+As you walk from pair to pair, ensure that both partners are taking turns talking.
+You might also ask probing questions like these:

 Ask students to share their own observation or a partner's observation about the ways the ball moved and create a class list.
-This list might include:
+This list might include the following:

-It is OK if not all of these ideas surface.
+It is acceptable if not all of these ideas surface.
 You can provide additional opportunities for students to observe the motion of objects when pushed or pulled.

 Record any questions students ask about what they observed, too.

-Say, "How did we get the ball to move in all these different ways?"
+Ask students, "How did we get the ball to move in all these different ways?"
 Ask students to share ideas with a partner.
 Your students might use gestures of kicking, throwing, and catching a ball to communicate their ideas with a partner.
-As you move from partner to partner, you might ask "How is a kick like a throw?" or "How is a kick like a catch with your foot?" or "How is throw like a catch?"
+As you move from pair to pair, you might ask, "How is a kick like a throw?" or "How is a kick like a catch with your foot?" or "How is throw like a catch?"
 Listen for students to use the words push or pull.

 Bring the students back together.
-Ask the students who used push or pull to describe kicks, throws and/or catches.
+Ask the students who used the words push or pull to describe kicks, throws, and/or catches.
 Ask students, "Do you think pushes and pulls on the ball can explain all of the ways the ball moved when we played our game?
 How might we investigate?"
-Students will likely say let's push and pull the ball and find out!
+Students will likely say, "Let's push and pull the ball and find out!"

 Put students in small groups and give each group a ball.
-Task each group to try to get the ball to move in all the ways on the class observed using a push or a pull (or you might give them one thing to try at a time, "Can you get the ball to start moving with a push or a pull?").
-As you move from to group, ask students to show you what they've figured out.
+Task each group to try to get the ball to move in all the ways on the class observed using a push or a pull (or you might give them one thing to try at a time, saying, "Can you get the ball to start moving with a push or a pull?").
+As you move from group to group, ask students to demonstrate what they've figured out.
 If students show you making the ball start moving with a push, ask them, "Do you think you get the ball to start moving with a pull?"
-(And vice versa.)
+(And vice versa).

-When you see that most of the groups have figured out how to use pushes and/or pulls to move the balls in all the ways observed, gather the class' attention.
+When you see that most of the groups have figured out how to use pushes and/or pulls to move the balls in all the ways observed, get the class's attention.
 Ask, "Would you show me in your groups how to start a ball moving with a push?
 With a pull?"
-If a group hasn't figured out how to start moving the ball with a pull, let them watch another group and then try it.
+If a group hasn't figured out how to start moving the ball with a pull, let them watch another group, then try it.

-Write push and pull next to the ball started moving
+Write push and pull next to the ball that started moving.

 Continue with each observed motion on the class list.
-As you move from group to group you might ask questions like:
+As you move from group to group, you might ask questions like these: